vespCV/VespaVelutina-Impact/README.md

 - Duplicate (data) of already included study

 ### 2.2 Download PDFs
-- Free online: 32
+- Free online: 33
 - PDF requested 2025-11-01: 1
 - `pdf_phaseI.csv` contains the list with the included articles for phase II screening

 ## 3 Phase II screening
 ### 3.1 Full-text screening
 Screening based on full text and supplemental material (if available). `_updata_phase_II.md is used to instruct Cursor.AI to extract the quantitative items from the pdf's.
 First inclusion- and excludion criteria are extracted, subsequent additional quantifiable data are extracted.
 Short notes were allowed.
 The results are saved in a .md file with the similar name as the pdf.
+Then the were manualy checked, corrected and additional relevant information was added.
-#### Inclusion critria
+#### Included: 29
 - Apis_mellifera_predation
 - Other_species_predation
 - Colony_loss